ArunHub/Q-A/react int.md

 **Router**
 -
  Dynamic routing where u can route a component anywhere in app not like static app used to angular ember which got initiated in root module.
 Before Reactv4 also implemented same.

 Nested routes(using match.url in nested route to select from relative url and goes on), responsive routes(using Media query component and switch condition to responsive layout)

 FYI, React Router is a sort of a wrapper for HTML5 History API.
 We can create History.js and implement customHistory.js https://medium.freecodecamp.org/you-might-not-need-react-router-38673620f3d

-**Try ?**

- 1. nested Switch
- 2. Why jsx needs parent div binding for every component
- 3. Sridhar => How you are using react route in idse, how will u change url without router
- 4. Router with memory router implemented from idse library
- 5. How will you immutate deep object property in setstate or redux => use immutable.js or deep clone json.parse(json.stringify(obj))

 **React scoped stylesheet**
 -